kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/different-cloud-providers/results.md

 - F1  - Only one of the NATS Jetstream nodes storage is full
 - F2  - All JetStream node storage is full
 - F3  - NATS JetStream just doesn’t accept and dispatch events despite storage is not full.
 This is solely observed on Azure
+- F4  - K6 stopped sending events in less than 20 hours

 ### How to reproduce
 * F1 crash case might be reproduced with CPU: 2, Memory: 16GB, storage class: managed-standard-hdd, NATS version: 2.9.0, by sending 4800 rps with thirty K6 pods (each 1600 rps).